 Log on to your AWS Management Console under the My Account pull-down box at http://aws.amazon.com.
 Use the login and password you chose above.

 Click on the EC2 link under Compute.
 Using the pull-down at the upper right, select a region for your services.
 To start with, it is fine to keep the default (Oregon).
 This is where the server will actually be sitting, but people can connect to it from anywhere in the world.
 As your project grows and you want to ensure availability, you may launch servers all around the world, but for now we only need one region.

 Click on the Launch Instance button to create a new instance.

 - Choose an Amazon Machine Image to base your server on.
 You’ll want to pick one of the Free tier eligible configurations.
-The following instructions assume that you choose an Ubuntu 64-bit server.
+The following instructions assume that you choose an Ubuntu 64-bit server version 18.04 or later.
 Do not use the Amazon instance at the top of the list, or the instructions below won’t work.

 - On the next page, you can select the default t2.micro instance, which is eligible for the free tier.
 If you need more memory, processor or storage, you can select a different instance type but this will cost money.
 For a simple web server or WordPress site, t2.micro is sufficient.
 Click Next: Configure Instance Details.

 - On the next page are a bunch of options that should be fine.
 Click Next: Add Storage.